-We already have Rachel Andrew mentioned earlier, her book on css grid layouts, and she’s got one with SitePoint as well, this one is called The CSS3 Anthology.
+We already have Rachel Andrew mentioned earlier, her book on css grid layouts.
+She’s got one with SitePoint, as well.
+This one goes by the name The CSS3 Anthology.
 What could it possibly contain?
-The book’s target is people (designers, developers) who’ve prior experienced the potential of CSS3, whether in the form of a website layout, a stunning code sample on CodePen, or through browsing GitHub repositories.
+The book targets people (designers, developers) with prior experience on the potential of CSS3, whether in the form of a website layout, a stunning code sample on CodePen, or through browsing GitHub repositories.
 Rachel does an excellent job at pinpointing those kinds of CSS possibilities, and goes in-depth about each one.
 Advanced layouts, responsive layouts, smart layouts, browser compatibility, and user experience optimized forms — the major topics discussed throughout the book.
-Rachel’s witty approach and endless sea of experience is bound to capture your attention from start to the end.
+Rachel’s witty approach and endless sea of experience are bound to capture your attention from start to the end.

 A Common Sense Approach to Web Usability

 Steve Krug is the expert master of usability on the web.
 His Don’t Make Me Think book takes a common sense approach to explaining how to design for usability.
 It has sold millions of copies to designers, developers, and product managers in the last 10 years.
 Ask anyone who has worked with product design and product user experience in the past, and they’ll have heard of Steve’s book before.

 Since it is also a fairly short read, you can finish it in just a couple of hours.
 Yet, the insights can be put into action for years to come.
 It works for beginners as it does for experts, and many will also tell you about the engaging aspects of Don’t Make Me Think.
 Steve’s main point is that the users make the web, our products and apps.
 And so, we have to create experiences where the products we build are easily usable, since the field is getting flooded with new ways to browse, sticking to concise patterns of usability will improve the long-term standing value of the product’s you’re building.